kaigao6/reviewR-cordova-ios/README.md

 Make the button disappear and be replaced with the image after the picture is taken.

-Using the cordova-plugin-camera plugin to accomplish this.
+Using the cordova-plugin-camera plugin to accomplish this